openmc-dev/openmc/docs/source/pythonapi/deplete.rst

    :class:`multiprocessing.pool.Pool` class.
 If set to ``None`` (default), the number returned by :func:`os.cpu_count` is used.

-The following classes are used to help the :class:`openmc.deplete.Operator` compute quantities like effective fission yields, reaction rates, and total system energy.
+The following classes are used to help the :class:`openmc.deplete.CoupledOperator` compute quantities like effective fission yields, reaction rates, and total system energy.